Dental Fillings Reno

 Disadvantages of Silver Fillings

 Silver fillings have many drawbacks.
-The edges of the silver filling can wear down, become weak or break.
-This results in the tooth not being protected and lets cavities get started once again.
-With age, the metal of a silver filling expands, contracts, and can split.
+The edges of the silver filling can wear down, become weak, or break — which means the tooth is no longer protected and new cavities can start.
+With age, the metal of a silver filling expands and contracts, causing micro-fractures in the tooth structure over time.

 Silver fillings contain 50 percent mercury.
-They can corrode, leak and cause stains on your teeth and gums.
+They can corrode, leak, and cause staining on your teeth and gums.
+Fortunately, tooth-colored composite fillings are a safe, durable alternative we use routinely at our Reno office.

 Girl child at the doctor.
 Dentist places a filling on a tooth with dental polymerization lamp in oral cavity. over clinic background.